potegnime/.github/profile/README.md

     <img src="../images/logo.png" alt="Logo" height="80">
   </a>
   <hr>
-  <p>potegni.me is a <b>web-based torrent search platform</b>, that allows users to access a wide variety of content from multiple sources.
-Get movies, books, audio and more for freee!</p>
+  <p>potegni.me is a <b>web-based torrent search platform</b>, that allows users to access content from multiple sources.
+Get movies, books, audio and more for free!</p>
 </div>

 ## Features